 What is familial non-VHL clear cell renal cell carcinoma?

 Familial non-VHL clear cell renal cell carcinoma (CCRCC) is a hereditary condition that increases the risk of the clear cell type of renal cell carcinoma (kidney cancer).
-Currently, no other types of cancer or non-cancerous health problems are known to be associated with familial non-VHL CCRCC.
-The name separates this condition from von Hippel-Lindau syndrome (VHL), which is the most common cause of hereditary risk for clear cell renal cell carcinoma.
+The name separates this condition from von Hippel-Lindau syndrome (VHL), which is the most common cause of inherited clear cell renal cell carcinoma.

 What causes familial non-VHL CCRCC?

 Familial non-VHL CCRCC is a genetic condition.
 This means that the risk of clear cell renal cell carcinoma can be passed from generation to generation in a family.
-A specific gene causing familial non-VHL CCRCC has not yet been discovered.
-Some families who appear to have familial non-VHL CCRCC have a translocation (rearrangement) involving chromosome 3.
-A translocation occurs when pieces of two or more chromosomes break off and reattach on another chromosome.
+A specific gene causing familial non-VHL CCRCC has not yet been discovered; however, familial non-VHL CCRCC has been seen in some people with specific gene mutations (alterations), such as BHD, SDH, BAP1 and TSC.
+Some families who appear to have familial non-VHL CCRCC have a translocation, meaning rearrangement, involving chromosome 3.
+A translocation occurs when pieces of 2 or more chromosomes break off and reattach on another chromosome.
 Chromosome translocations can be passed down from generation to generation in a family.
 Research is ongoing to learn more about familial non-VHL CCRCC.

 How is familial non-VHL CCRCC inherited?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
-Although a specific gene has not been discovered, familial non-VHL CCRCC appears to follow an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene.
-This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
+Although a specific gene has not been discovered, familial non-VHL CCRCC appears to follow an autosomal dominant inheritance pattern, in which a mutation happens in only 1 copy of the gene.
+This is called a germline mutation This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.

 How common is familial non-VHL CCRCC?